-- Only two students and one instructor allowed per vehicle. - Face masks are recommended to be worn.
-(Check with Troy) - Eating and drinking are prohibited while in the vehicle. - Windows will be open whenever possible. - No unnecessary stops during the training will occur. - Hand hygiene with soap & water or hand sanitizer will occur before and after driving. - The steering wheel, door handles, seatbelt fastener, controls/dials, keys, seats, etc. will be disinfected in between each behind-the-wheel session.
+- Only two students and one instructor allowed per vehicle. - Face masks are required to be worn. - Eating and drinking are prohibited while in the vehicle. - Windows will be open whenever possible. - No unnecessary stops during the training will occur. - Hand hygiene with soap & water or hand sanitizer will occur before and after driving. - The steering wheel, door handles, seatbelt fastener, controls/dials, keys, seats, etc. will be disinfected in between each behind-the-wheel session.